varun2005cmd/EXP-1/README.md

 Theory:
 •	It demonstrates bitwise operations, including AND, OR, NOT, and XOR, and prints the results.
 The final values of the variables are also printed.
 This program highlights basic C++ syntax and operations.¬¬¬
+Bitwise operators are used to perform operations on individual bits of integer data types.
+These operators are fundamental in low-level programming, enabling efficient manipulation of data at the bit level.
+In C++

 Output: